 Tritax's ESG team is responsible for the identification and assessment of climate-related risks and opportunities on a day-to-day basis for all assets under management, where appropriate engaging with internal stakeholders (e.g., asset managers and compliance officers) and external parties (e.g., occupiers and investors).
-In addition, where appropriate, we will appoint technical consultants to support with the identification and assessment of climate-related risks, and use recognised tools to help us do so, such as the Carbon Risk Real Estate Monitor (CRREM).
+In addition, where appropriate, we will appoint technical consultants to support with the identification and assessment of climate-related risks, and use recognised tools to help us do so, such as physical climate risk modelling tools and the Carbon Risk Real Estate Monitor (CRREM).